trick77/docker-observium/README.md

 - Using a single underscore (`_`) will include an underscore in the key (e.g., `OBSERVIUM__enable_bgp=0`).
 - Using a double underscore (`__`) will add the value to an associative array with the given key.
-- Using a double underscore with a number (`__0`) will add the value to an indexed/sequential array.
+- Using a double underscore with a number (`__0`) will add the value to an indexed/sequential array at the indicated index.
 - Dashes cannot be used in environment variables.
 To represent a dash in the key, escape it using triple underscores (`___`).

 Refer to the example below: